danielqlewis/Towers-of-Hanoi/architecture-doc.md

 - Updates the currently active model (menu or game) based on input
 - Maintains state transition information via the `next_state` attribute
 - Handles button interactions for both menu and game states
-- Implements game logic for tower selection and disc movement
+- Makes appropriate calls to the game model to handle game logic for tower selection and disc movement
 - Manages game notifications (victory, illegal moves)
 - Tracks settings changes that require updates to assets or display